John Franklin (actor): Career

 After the events of 9/11, I saw the shallowness of showbiz and felt a great desire to leave a greater legacy than just being Cousin Itt.
 Teaching seemed to be a perfect fit for my theatrical talents and to touch many lives."

 At the end of the 2015–16 school year, Franklin announced to the students and staff of Golden Valley High School that he would be retiring from teaching to reprise his career as an actor and writer.
 He later was reported to be working on several projects, including a young adult novel.

+Personal life

+In 2008, John married David White, whom he had previously met through mutual friends.